-Find comfort and satisfaction in fluffy, soft, and light African Puff Puff!
-No yeast, no proofing, and no time-wasting puff puff!
+Find comfort and satisfaction in fluffy, soft, and light yet no-yeast African Puff Puff!

 Pin this recipe on Pinterest to save for later